Kugatheesan/server/README.md

 # 🚀 Event Booking Task – Backend

 This is the backend part of the Event Booking System.
-It provides RESTful APIs for managing events, processing bookings, and authenticating admin users.
+It provides RESTful APIs for managing events, processing bookings, and authenticating admin

 ---